 Service-level credits, or, simply, service credits, should be the sole and exclusive remedy available to customers to compensate for service-level failures.
 A service credit deducts an amount of money from the total amount to be paid under the contract if the service provider fails to meet service delivery and performance standards.

 If both parties agree to include earn backs in the SLA, then the process should be defined carefully at the beginning of the negotiation and integrated into the service-level methodology.

 Penalties: Repercussions for breaking terms

 The SLA will also include a section detailing exclusions, that is, situations in which an SLA's guarantees -- and penalties for failing to meet them -- don't apply.
 The list might include events such as natural disasters or terrorist acts.
-This section is sometimes referred to as a force majeure clause, which aims to excuse the service provider from events beyond its control.
+This section is sometimes referred to as a force majeure clause, which aims to excuse the service provider from events beyond its reasonable control.